-The Authority's total OPEB liabilities were determined by actuarial valuations as of November 1, 2018 and 2016, using the following actuarial assumptions:
+The Authority's total OPEB liabilities were determined by an actuarial valuation as of November 1, 2018, using the following actuarial assumptions:

-Significant actuarial assumptions used in the November 1, 2018 and 2016 valuations were as follows:
+Significant actuarial assumptions used in the November 1, 2018 valuation were as follows:

-Inflation rate 2.30%

-Salary scale 3.30%
+Inflation rate 2.30% Salary scale 3.30%

 Health cost Getzen Model Version 2019

 Mortality RPH-2006 Mortality Tables

-2016

-Inflation rate 2.30%

-Salary scale 3.30%

-Health cost Getzen Model Version 2017

-Mortality RPH-2006 Mortality Tables

-These valuation reports reflect postemployment benefits that have been extended to current and future retirees and their dependents.
+This valuation report reflects postemployment benefits that have been extended to current and future retirees and their dependents.
 Actuarial valuations involve estimates of the value of reported amounts, assumptions about the probability of events in the future and actuarially determined amounts are subject to continual revision as actual results are compared to past expectations and new estimates are made about the future.
 Examples include assumptions about employment, mortality and the healthcare cost trend.
 In accordance with GASB 75, the Entry Age Normal cost method was used for determining service costs and the actuarial accrued liability.
 All benefits estimated to be payable through the OPEB plan to current active and inactive employees as a result of their past service and expected future service.